kairosity/mp3-snapathon/testing.md

 ### All Users

 Any time any user types in an incorrect URL - they should receive a 404 status code.

+Specifically important is that urls that are *almost* correct, as in they have the correct prefix, but lead to a non-existent profile or photo, also return 404 status codes.

+The following were tested:

+/profile/incorrectusername
+/photos/incorrectphotofilename.jpg
+/

 </details>